southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Any authorized agent (attorney or physician)

 Access to free online records generally varies with different records.
 For instance, some counties provide an online index of marriage records for residents who wish to conduct genealogical research.
 However, such platforms typically contain older records (from 1950 or earlier).
-Residents who wish to obtain more recent records must contact either the clerk at the county where the license was purchased or a vital record office.
+Residents seeking to obtain more recent records may contact either the clerk at the county where the license was purchased or a vital record office.
 Both options will cost a fee.

-Alternatively, searchers can look up some marriage records for free using third-party platforms.
+Alternatively, researchers can use third-party platforms to look up some marriage records for free.
 Such sites provide access to records compiled from multiple jurisdictions while operating as private entities independent of any state government agency.
 Access to some records may require essential information, such as the subject's name or marriage location.

 Is South Dakota a Common Law State for Marriage?